Generate a new GPG key

 Pakste includes a GitHub Actions workflow that automatically builds and publishes package repositories.

-This workflow builds packages for all architectures and distributions declared in Makefile.config
+This workflow builds packages for all architectures and distributions declared in Makefile.config, then publishes them to GitHub Pages.

 To set up this automation in your repository: